 All episodes are on Apple Podcasts, Spotify, Acast, and YouTube.
 Check for news and updates on Instagram, Bluesky, LinkedIn, and Threads.

-Among those listed as the National Black Justice Collective’s "2025 Cohort of 100 Black LGBTQ+/SGL Emerging Leaders to Watch", writer and podcast producer Erick Taylor Woodby is committed to building bridges across borders.
-He is a Los Angeles-based digital nomad writer and podcast producer who has spent time in Botswana, Colombia, South Africa, Sweden, and the United Kingdom.
-Woodby uses his writing and travel experiences to promote the accomplishments of Black LGBTQ+ individuals throughout the African diaspora.
+Among those listed as the National Black Justice Collective’s "2025 Cohort of 100 Black LGBTQ+/SGL Emerging Leaders to Watch", Los Angeles-based writer and podcast producer Erick Taylor Woodby is committed to building bridges across borders.
+He has spent time in Botswana, Colombia, South Africa, Sweden, and the United Kingdom.
+Woodby draws on his writing and travel experiences to highlight the accomplishments of Black LGBTQ+ professionals across the African diaspora.

-Since 2008, he has visited Botswana, Canada, Colombia, Denmark, England, Germany, Mexico, Latvia, Norway, South Africa, Spain, and Sweden.
+Since 2008, Woodby has visited Botswana, Canada, Colombia, Denmark, England, Germany, Mexico, Latvia, Norway, South Africa, Spain, and Sweden.
 Stockholm, Sweden, Brighton, England, and Bogotá, Colombia, are a few of his favourite locales.

 Woodby’s interest in creative communication extends to learning languages.
 He’s proficient in conversational Spanish and basic Swedish.